Shivarudra Balayogi: Guru

 During his teenage years, Seenu spent much of his time at various temples around his home, sitting quietly by himself.
 He would contemplate the meaning of jnana (knowledge), bhakti (devotion) and vairagya (detachment) from the teachings of Adi Shankaracharya, and longed for a Guru of the calibre of Ramakrishna and Ramana Maharshi.

-Having performed a heroic twelve-year tapas (intense meditation) at the age of fourteen, Shivabalayogi Maharaj was known for his powerful presence and dazzling aura of peace.
+Having performed a twelve-year tapas (intense meditation) beginning at the age of fourteen, his followers and visitors are said to know him for his presence and sense of peace.

 Taking Swamiji's darshan the next day, Seenu fell in love with his Guru at first sight, and his mind became totally concentrated on the form of Shivabalayogi.
 During this period, Seenu would visit Swamiji in Bangalore.
 While waiting for the time to pass and continuing his studies at Mysore College, Srinivas would practice the technique of dhyana meditation into which he had been initiated by His Guru – this was to be his technology for "switching off" the universe.
 In September 1974, at the age of nineteen, Seenu finally received his mother's blessing and was accepted into Swamiji's service.
 Shivabalayogi sent Seenu to manage his ashram in Dehradun, in the foothills of the Himalayas, and trained him in a close Guru-disciple relationship.

 Sadhana

 Life at the ashram marked a new period in Srinivas's sadhana (spiritual practice).
 His daily practice was gruelling involving cleaning the entire ashram, cooking, 4–5 hours of meditation, as well as performing the ashram puja (worship) and evening bhajans (devotional songs).
-In addition to these duties, Swamiji charged Seenu with taking care of two mentally retarded boys, one of whom he looked after for thirteen years, and both of whom died in his arms as he chanted and prayed.
+In addition to these duties, Swamiji charged Seenu with taking care of two intellectually disabled boys, one of whom he looked after for thirteen years, and both of whom died in his arms as he chanted and prayed.

 He instructed Seenu to offer the thread to Mother Ganges, which Seenu did at once, immersing the thread in the water.
 Then Shivabalayogi Maharaj sprinkled Ganges water on Seenu's head and slapped him on the back, declaring "From now, remember that you are a sannyasi (monk).
 You must live a simple life so that people themselves can call you a monk, but you yourself should not become egoistic by claiming or boasting of any status as such."